 Microsoft Office for the Macintosh

 The Macintosh has a version of Microsoft Office available.
-This version is normally released after the Windows version and given a different year designation.
+In older versions, Office for the Macintosh was normally released after the Windows version and given a different year designation.
 The Macintosh equivalent of the Windows version of Office 2010 is Office 2011.

 |Macintosh Version||Windows Version|